 Christie's Register, 1858 shows East Coast and Scottish vessels.

 Turnbull's Register, 1856 shows vessels from North-East ports, available on the Sunderland site.

-The Australian Shipmaster’s Guide, 1858 has a list of vessels registered in Victoria, as well as a large section relating to the Mercantile Shipping Acts - we have not found this on-line elsewhere.
+The Australian Shipmaster’s Guide, 1858 has a list of vessels registered in Victoria, as well as a large section relating to the Mercantile Shipping Acts - details which are not easy to find elsewhere on-line.

 The ANMM site has images of The Register of Australian and New Zealand Shipping for the following years: